 Right now, every cent counts, so it’s important to plug unnecessary expenditure.

-Here are four useful financial and budgeting apps you’ll thank us later on for putting you on to.
+Here are three useful financial and budgeting apps you’ll thank us later on for putting you on to.

 Old Mutual’s 22seven is a free financial app that helps you track and manage your money more easily by allowing you to integrate multiple accounts (credit cards, bank accounts, store cards, investments, loans) onto one platform.

 It manages all your transactions and offers tips on how to budget better and investment opportunities.